 Parks

-Delaware County Park located just north east of Greeley
+Fountain Springs Park, a Delaware County Park located just northeast of Greeley.

 Greeley